 This, incidentally, is why the giant sponge is the most unusual Demonic Spider ever.
 It's a single body part which regenerates instantly, has no nervous system at all, and does not bleed.
 It can't move, but like all other limbless creatures, has a "push" attack which deals damage based on the creature's size - and since it's a giant sponge, this allows it to kill any dwarf that comes within range with a single hit.
 The only ways to kill it are to freeze it in ice, seal it in rock, or drag it from the water and air-drown it.

 Touhou: The main protagonist, Reimu, has a Spell Card called Fantasy Heaven, which makes her completely impossible to touch.
 It's even implied by secondary character Kirisame Marisa that the best strategy against this ability is simply to run away.
-However, Reimu rarely, if ever, uses this Spell Card, and it only appears twice in the series: in Imperishable Night, where it's essentially an unlockable bonus boss (you have to dodge all her attacks within a time limit) and Scarlet Weather Rhapsody, where it's probably the most powerful Spell Card in the game.
-In SWR's update, Hisoutensoku, it's turned into a One-Hit K.O. move, as the damage it deals is several times a character's lifebar.
-However, it's rarely if ever actually used as the restrictions are rather ludicrous: Reimu has to first invoke the Spell Card, and then hit the opponent with melee-damage seven times within a time limit.
-While this SEEMS simple enough, Reimu's melee combat ability is only just barely adequate, and the game places high emphasis on dodging and evasion.
-Any reasonably able player would be able to avoid getting hit incredibly easily.
+However, Reimu rarely, if ever, uses this Spell Card, and it only appears thrice in the series: First time in Imperishable Night, where it's essentially an unlockable bonus boss (you have to dodge all her attacks within a time limit).
+Second time in Scarlet Weather Rhapsody as well as its update, Hisoutensoku, where it's probably the most powerful Spell Card in the game but is rarely actually used as the restrictions for using it are rather ludicrous.
+The spell's third appearance was as her Last Word in Hopeless Masquerade.
 It has been stated by both Marisa and Word of God that Reimu was born with this ability, and it's one that she never has to use.
 The implications are that being intangible is simply a natural state of being for her, and that she holds back on purpose.
 That's right, if she wanted to, she could defeat ANY boss ANY time without getting hit ONCE.
 However, that wouldn't make for a very fun game, so she's almost always in a tangible state.

-A long time ago, when she was still a citizen of the moon, Eirin made the Hourai Elixer, which makes the drinker absolutely immortal by effectively removing their death.
+A long time ago, when she was still a citizen of the moon, Eirin made the Hourai Elixir, which makes the drinker absolutely immortal by effectively Ret Gone-ing their death from their entire existence, so that not even going back in time to kill them before they drank the Elixir would have any effect.
 Kaguya and her "rival" Mokou (and possibly Eirin herself) are the only characters known to have drank it, and as a result haved lived for almost two millenia (and counting) and are impossible to kill.
 When fighting the latter, a character with the explicit ability to kill anything wasn't able to kill her, and in the end she only stops fighting because of the pain (she instantly regenerates all damage, but it still hurts).
+To quote Mokou:

 Many, perhaps most of the cast fits the trope (however, since the fighting they do is simply a game, many literal god characters are very easy to beat).
 Nearly every listed variation of this trope is in the series, including a literal made of air example in Suika, who can turn into a heavy mist.